fruzelee/my-wallet/README.md

 with remote servers.
 Hilt is utilized for dependency injection, allowing for easier management and organization of app components.
 Finally, the MVVM architecture pattern is utilized to maintain a clean and modular architecture for the app.

+# Conclusion
+The Send Fund App is a fully functional Android application that implements the features required in the PRD document.
+The app is implemented using Kotlin and adheres to the MVVM architecture, making it easy to maintain and expand.